CE Europa

 Europa lived its glory period in the 1920s.
 In 1918–19, the club achieved promotion to the highest division of Catalan football, the Campionat de Catalunya.
 In 1922–23, Europa was crowned champions of Catalonia after beating FC Barcelona in a tiebreaker in Girona.
 This triumph gave the club the right to participate in the Copa del Rey, where Europa ended as the runner-up after losing to Athletic Club in the final.

 The club is best known for its football team who in 1929, along with city neighbours FC Barcelona and RCD Espanyol, were among the 10 founder members of La Liga.
 Europa participated in La Liga in 1929, 1929–30, and 1930–31.
 The following glory era would be the 1960s, when Europa played five consecutive seasons in the Segunda División.
 On three occasions, Europa won the Copa Catalunya: in 1997 and 1998 by beating FC Barcelona in the final and in 2015 by doing the same with Girona FC.

 Europa's good reputation, especially in the 1920s, made it attractive for many international teams to play against the club.
 For example, Europa has competed in friendlies with teams like FC Bayern Munich, Birmingham City FC, FC Porto, NAC Breda, Hamburger SV, Estudiantes de La Plata, Montpellier HSC, Udinese Calcio, Legia Warsaw, and AC Sparta Prague.

 Currently, Europa's main rival is UE Sant Andreu, with whom it disputes the Pla de Barcelona derby.
 However, throughout the years, the fanbase of Europa has considered different clubs the main rival of a specific era, like FC Barcelona in the 1920s, UE Sants in the 1940s and 1950s, and FC Martinenc in the 1980s and 1990s.

 In 2021, Europa became the first club in Catalonia to declare itself formally against racism, fascism, sexism, and homophobia after a voting by the club members to change the statutes.
 Later, the club started initiatives and actions to realize its ideals.

 The club also has one of the oldest basketball teams in Spain, and on 8 December 1922, Europa played Laietà BC in the first-ever organised basketball game played in Spain (won 8–2 by Europa).
 During the 1920s, the basketball team of Europa won the Catalan championship on two occasions (1924 and 1926).

 Other sports sections that the club has had are athletics, hockey, rugby, and baseball.

 History

 Origins

-Club Esportiu Europa was founded on 5 June 1907, after the fusion between two modest clubs in the city, Provençal FC and Madrid de Barcelona FC.
-After the impossibility to register a new club in the Catalan Football Federation (FCF) due to the high entrance fee, the founding members decided to pay off the debts of a small club named Europa FC, which was a cheaper option, and kept the name.
-The foundational act occurred in the already disappeared Bar Bodega La Roca, at the Carrer de Sicília, 290, in Barcelona.
+Club Esportiu Europa (originally Club Deportiu Europa) is historically recorded as founded on June 5, 1907.
+Later, two modest clubs in the city, Oriental FC and Madrid de Barcelona FC decided to merge with the already existing CD Europa, adopting its name and league spot.
+The foundational act occurred at the corner of Passeig de Sant Joan and Provença, and in 1909, they established their first headquarters in the already disappeared Bar-Bodega La Roca, at the Carrer de Sicília, 290, in Barcelona.